 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This would be a perfect Phase One lunch or dinner for the South Beach Diet, and it would also be approved for other types of low-carb eating plans.
+Ground Beef and Sauerkraut Soup would be great for low-carb and Keto diets.
+If you use lean ground beef it’s also a perfect Phase One recipe for the original South Beach Diet.
 (South Beach and low-carb diets would recommend using an approved sweetener, but even if you used brown sugar this is still a very low-carb soup.)

 Find More Recipes Like This One: